 Children need to be taught that the Holy Quran is not an ordinary book and that you cannot handle it as you like.

 While growing my children, I have come across some common behavior when it comes to Quran.
 When they see their mom or family member reading the Quran, they want to read it too.
 They will snatch your book or demand that they want it.
 The fascination is natural because when they see how you dress or sit while handling the Quran, they know there is something special about this book.

 They will carry the book off after pulling it out (standing on a stool on top of a chair!!) and try to read even though they don’t know how to read yet. 😀 They may be reciting from memory the little Surahs they know.

 For this reason, it is important that you sit them down and explain that the Holy Quran is unlike any book.
 You will need to remind them every time how to handle it, the proper way to sit and read the Quran and also where and how to place it.

 By teaching the etiquettes to handling the Quran, we want to create a positive influence on them .
 We don’t want to make them feel like it is haram (forbidden) for them to touch it!
 It is not.

 This post is part of the A-Z of Akhlaaq- Islamic Manners for Children Series.
-We are doing this series as part of Ramadan for Kids.
-You can join the 2018 email series by joining our list below.
+We did this series as part of Ramadan for Kids.

 The manners of reading and handling the Holy Quran